Get insider access

 Compared To Other Projectors

 The XGIMI MoGo 2 Pro is a small and lightweight projector.
-It's a sub-par projector overall, but it's a good value for a portable projector.
-Still, the basic XGIMI MoGo 2 is almost as good as the MoGo 2 Pro for a much lower price, so it's the way to go unless you want to project a 1080p image.
+It's a disappointing projector overall, and there are better options.
+The basic XGIMI MoGo 2 is a bit better than the MoGo 2 Pro for a much lower price, so it's the way to go unless you absolutely want to project a 1080p image.
 If you can stretch your budget a little, the XGIMI Elfin and XGIMI Halo+ are better products as they are brighter and more accurate (more so for the Elfin) than the MoGo 2 Pro.
 If you don't need a small and light projector, go for the much better and similarly priced Epson Home Cinema 1080 instead, as the Epson is significantly brighter and more accurate than the XGIMI.

 XGIMI MoGo 2